Dave Philley

-David Earl Philley (May 16, 1920 – March 15, 2012) was an outfielder who played in Major League Baseball.
+David Earl Philley (May 16, 1920 – March 15, 2012) was an American professional baseball outfielder who played in Major League Baseball.
 A switch hitter who threw right-handed, he debuted on September 6, 1941 and played his final game on August 6, 1962.
-He was born in Paris, Texas.
+He was born in Paris, Texas and attended East Texas State University prior to his MLB career.

 Philley played for eight different teams in a long, 18-season career.
 He led American League outfielders in assists three different years (1948, 1950, 1953) and once in outs (1950).

 Philley reached the majors in 1941 with the Chicago White Sox.
 He spent four years as a military policeman during World War II, rejoining the White Sox in 1946 and playing 17 games for them that year.
 Philley was with the White Sox for five-and-a-half years before moving to the Philadelphia Athletics early in the 1951 season.
 After playing for Philadelphia in the 1951 through 1953 seasons, he next played for the Cleveland Indians in 1954.
 He was acquired by the Baltimore Orioles during the 1955 season and finished the year with a .299 batting average, leading the Orioles in batting.
 Later in his long career, Philley played for the Detroit Tigers, Philadelphia Phillies, San Francisco Giants, and Boston Red Sox, including second stints with Chicago and Baltimore.
 His most productive season came in 1953 with the Athletics, when he posted career-high numbers in batting average (.303), hits (188), doubles (30), and games played (157).
 From 1947 to 1953, he averaged 27 doubles per season, and in 1950 with Chicago hit 14 home runs with 80 runs batted in, also career highs.
 While in Cleveland, he appeared in the 1954 World Series.

 As he got older, Philley became more of a pinch-hitting specialist.
 In 1958, playing for the Phillies, he collected 18 pinch hits, including a streak of eight straight to close the season.